 According to some researchers, MSG can replace some salt and help reduce blood pressure.

-- Data sourced from the National Health and Nutrition Examination Survey (NHANES)
+The study was published in Nutrients, the data was sourced from the National Health and Nutrition Examination Survey (NHANES) and it was based on American dietary habits.

-- When replacing some salt in certain foods with MSG, sodium intake decreases
+According to the study, when replacing salt in certain foods with MSG, sodium intake decreases.

 The Salt of It All

-- Several processed food products use salt as a preservative
+Several processed food products use salt as a preservative, increasing sodium intake in the population.

 Can Using MSG Instead of Salt be Better for Blood Pressure?

-- MSG boosts flavor even with less sodium
+MSG boosts flavor even with less sodium and using MSG doesn’t compromise how appetizing the food tastes.

-- Salt levels can be slashed up to 40% by replacing it with MSG
+Salt levels can be slashed up to 40% by replacing it with MSG and it is readily available to purchase online and in most grocery stores.

-MSG gets a bad rap.
-However, once Americans understand that MSG is completely safe, “we’ll see a shift toward using the ingredient as a replacement for some salt to improve health outcomes,” said Dr. Taylor C. Wallace, the study’s talented lead researcher.
+“As Americans begin to understand that MSG is completely safe, I think we’ll see a shift toward using the ingredient as a replacement for some salt to improve health outcomes.”